 Shared Lives provides family based care and respite for adults with a disability and older people.
 It is a highly cost effective option with excellent outcomes for the individual, when compared to residential care or supported living.
-Weekly rates for shared lives care were reviewed last year and three bandings applied as below.
-These will be increased in line with the Consumer Price Index (CPI) which for the purposes of this report is 2.2%.
+Weekly rates for shared lives care were reviewed in 2018 and three bandings applied.
+These will be increased in line with the Consumer Price Index (CPI) that for the purposes of this report is 1.5%.